imuguruza/imuguruza.github.io/blog/ulx3s_getting_started.md

 ---
 layout: default
 ---
 # ULX3S Development board: getting started

-Now that winter is coming back again, I am trying to order the projects I would like to develop in the following months.
+Now that winter is coming again back, I am trying to order the projects I would like to develop in the following months.
 Is always hard to find time to tinker and write this blog entries, but, at the same time, it is really satisfying.

 I would like to continue exploring new ideas using FPGAs and, at some point, I would like to design a board using KiCAD.
 I also feel tempted to get a development board such as the Ultra96v2 or the new Kria SoM to play with ROS2 and hardware acceleration, which I think is one of the coolest thing to do out there.
-But, as the chip and component shortage is really bad and I still have plenty of material to keep tinkering, I will save some money for now.
+But, as the chip and component shortage is really bad and I still have plenty of material to keep tinkering, I will save money for now.

 It's been a while since I purchased a Radiona [ULX3S](https://radiona.org/ulx3s/) board and still haven't used it.
 So this blog entry shows the first steps I have made with this board.
 There are several reasons why I purchased it: